 Safeguarding & E-Safety

 Churchill Academy & Sixth Form fully recognises its responsibilities for child protection.
-Our policy applies to all staff, governors and volunteers working in the Academy.
+Our policy applies to all staff, trustees and volunteers working in the Academy.

 The main elements of our policy are:-